Pratyay36/shopping/README.md

 # shopping
 This repo is created regarding the assessment provided by Zennode.

-Step 1 : Compile and run the main.java
+Step 1 : Compile and run the main.java <br>
 Step 2 : Fill all the details accordingly

 Example : <br>